About the Show

 The Post Atomic Horror podcast is a weekly endeavor by Ron “AAlgar” Watt and Matt Rowbotham.
 It is a discussion of Star Trek, by way of reviewing all the episodes and movies in rough chronological order.
 Beginning with the original (1966-1969) series, continuing through the animated series and first six movies, as well as the 2009 reboot; on through The Next Generation, Deep Space Nine, Voyager and finally Enterprise, The Post Atomic Horror podcast is apparently committing its hosts to something like seven years worth of content, two episodes at a time.

-In the first two years of its existence, PAH covered 211 episodes and seven movies in 110 podcasts, as well as releasing a number of “supplemental” episodes featuring extended discussions on various Trek-related topics.
-In late 2012, PAH held a pair of “crossover” episodes with its sister show, Drunken Time Travel, a Doctor Who podcast hosted by Gav Brown and Gav Drury.
+In the first three years of its existence, PAH covered nearly 300 episodes and twelve movies in 160 podcasts, as well as releasing a number of “supplemental” episodes featuring extended discussions on various Trek-related topics.
+In late 2012 and again in late 2013, PAH orchestrated a handful of “crossover” episodes with its sister show, Drunken Time Travel, a Doctor Who podcast hosted by Gav Brown and Gav Drury.

 About the Hosts